fbef0102/L4D1_2-Plugins/README.md

 ﻿# L4D1&2-Plugins  by Harry Potter
 Help server to record, make server more fun, and more useful plugins for adm.
-> All plugins in here apply to both L4D1 or L4D2 (last edited:2023/6/30)
+> All plugins in here apply to both L4D1 or L4D2 <br/>
+> 2023/7/27 Updated
 # Appreciate my work, you can [PayPal Donate](https://paypal.me/Harry0215?locale.x=zh_TW) me.
 If you want any modify or request, feel free to use or pay me money to do it.
 # Require